vikasmain/Jsonparsingfull/README.md

 # Jsonparsingfull
-Parse Json and then play a video using it. followings are my gradles dependencies:- compile 'com.android.support:appcompat-v7:23.4.0'
+1.Parse Json and then play a video using it. followings are my gradles dependencies:- compile 'com.android.support:appcompat-v7:23.4.0'
     compile 'com.android.support:design:24.1.1'